MagestyApps/module-facebook-comments/README.md

-# Facebook Comments from Magento 2
+# Facebook Comments for Magento 2
 ## Description
 The module integrates [Facebook Comments plugin](https://developers.facebook.com/docs/plugins/comments/) into Magento 2 product pages.
 Customers can leave feadback using their facebook accounts.